- What’s the timeline for AIR?

 I may apply to have a site built for my program.
 What do I do?

-Through AIR, nonprofits, community groups, charities and schools anywhere in the world, as well as artists (musicians, dance groups, painters, poets, sculptors) receive new websites.
+Through AIR, nonprofits, community groups, charities and schools anywhere in the world, as well as artists (musicians, dance groups, painters, poets, sculptors – people who perform or show their work for the public) receive new websites that are accessible for people with disabilities.
 Individual programs, chapters and initiatives within nonprofits, schools and other community organizations that want to have a website just for their individual program or chapter, not for the entire organization or institution, are also welcomed to participate as a client.

 Note that the participation fee is NOT due at the time of registration.
 Instead, once you submit the form, you will be contacted via email by a Knowbility representative, who will ask any necessary follow-up questions about your website needs, answer any questions you have, and will provide you with the steps you will need to undertake to prepare for the Rally.
 Only after you have reviewed those preparation steps and have agreed to such will you be billed a one-time registration fee, which must be paid by the kick-off event.
 The fee is non-refundable; the fee covers Knowbility’s staff time and highly-customized training and materials that rapidly prepare your program for getting a new website and that help build awareness at your organization regarding digital inclusion and being a more welcoming organization.